akulaiev/SwiftyCompanion/README.md

 # Running
 Simply download or clone the project to open, build and run it in XCode.

-*Note*
-*Intra is a web-resource, that can be used only by 42 school students.*
+*Note: Intra is a web-resource, that can be used only by 42 school students.*